-“I think the biggest mistake nurses make in their caregiving is becoming ‘task-oriented’ and losing connection with the patient,” began Kathleen Lattavo, MSN, RN, CNS-MS, CMSRN, RNBC, ACNSBC, president, Academy of Medical-Surgical Nurses.
+“I think the biggest mistake nurses make in their caregiving is becoming ‘task-oriented’ and losing connection with the patient,” began Kathleen Lattavo, MSN, RN, CNS-MS, CMSRN, RNBC, ACNSBC, a clinical nurse specialist at St. David’s Medical Center in Austin, Texas, and past president, Academy of Medical-Surgical Nurses.
 “We run in to hang an IV piggyback and might ask the patient how they’re doing, but it can be obvious we just want to complete our task and get on our way.
 We are constantly thinking about everything else we need to do, when we should concentrate on the present encounter, give it our undivided attention and then move on from there.”

 “Even if we can multitask, we can still only be in one place at a time.
 We need to make the most of that moment in time,” she emphasized.

 RELATED: How to Communicate with Patients of All Generations